asymmetryfinance/afeth/README.md

 ## About

-Monorepo containing a strategy manager contract and nft-wrapped strategies that can be mixed and matched in various combinations.
-This will be used to create afEth by combining votium and safEth strategies in the manager
+AfEth implementations (managers) built using different earning strategy nfts (votium, safEth, etc) by using a common interface to combine each strategy in any ratio

+AfEth V1 will work by wrapping / managing the underlying votium & safEth strategies into a new nft.

 ## Local Development